FreddieHoy/GA-P2-BoredGames/readme.md

 This is my 2nd coding project on the 3 month, General Assembly software engineering immersive course.

-The project was completed as a 48hr paircoded hackathon.
+The project was completed as a 48hr pair coded hackathon.
 The project was focused on consuming an API and using RESTful routes.
-However, the API only game us 100 games for free.
+However, the API only gave us 100 games for free.
 The frontend is made using React and Node.js.

 ![BoredGames homepage](https://user-images.githubusercontent.com/51379192/65143270-7215ba00-da0c-11e9-92da-56927dad77b4.png)

-# Brief
+## Brief

 * **Consume a public API** – this could be anything but it must make sense for your project.
 * **Have several components** - At least one classical and one functional.